ubports/docs.ubports.com/appdev/guides/user-metrics.rst

     Metric { // Define the Metric object. property string circleMetric // Create a string-type variable called "circleMetric".
 This is so you can update it later from somewhere else.
         id: metric // A name to reference the metric elsewhere in the code. i.e. when updating format values below.
+        name: "nCounter" // This is a unique ID for storing the user metric data
         format: circleMetric // This is the metric/message that will display "today".
 Again it uses the string variable that we defined above
         emptyFormat: i18n.tr("Check nCounter") // This is the metric/message for tomorrow.
 It will "activate" once the day roles over and replaces "format".
 Here I have use a simple translatable string instead of a variable because I didn’t need it to change.
         domain: "ncounter.joe" // This is the appname, based on what you have in your app settings.
 Presumably this is how the system lists/ranks the metrics to show on the lock screen.